Dimo-Hristov/Dimo-Hristov/README.md

 <h3 align="center">Student at SoftUni university.
 I enjoy learning languages and frameworks.
 I also enjoy, UI, UX and design in general.</h3>

 - 🌱 I’m currently working as intern at MotorSport events app.
+Personal projects are boring, that why i didnt make any complicated project.
+I prefer to work in a team.

 - 👨‍💻 All of my projects are available  <a href="https://github.com/Dimo-Hristov?tab=repositories"> here </a>